Elevational diversity gradient: Mid-domain effect

-One explanation for a mid elevational peak includes mid elevational condensation zones.
-Under the assumption that natural boundaries can limit species distributions in varying degrees (for example, a mountain can present absolute elevational limits), Collwell and Lees explained the mid domain effect with geometric theory.
+One explanation for a mid-elevational peak includes mid-elevational condensation zones.
+Under the assumption that natural boundaries can limit species distributions in varying degrees (for example, a mountain can present absolute elevational limits), Colwell and Lees explained the mid-domain effect with geometric theory.
 In the context of a mountain, geometric boundary constraints will naturally result in the increasing overlap of species ranges nearing the midpoint of the mountain.
-Using vascular epiphytes in Costa Rica, Cardelus et al. (2008) noted that the elevational species richness pattern observed was substantially due to the mid domain effect; there was a bulge in epiphyte species richness at 1000m (The cloud forest).
+Using vascular epiphytes in Costa Rica, Cardelus et al. (2008) noted that the elevational species richness pattern observed was substantially due to the mid-domain effect; there was a bulge in epiphyte species richness at 1000m (The cloud forest).

-This elevational pattern, however, was less consistent for species with small ranges, suggesting that environmental factors may be more clearly accounted for when constraints on domain boundary are loosened.
+This elevational pattern, however, was less consistent for species with small ranges, suggesting that environmental factors may be more clearly accounted for when constraints on domain boundaries are loosened.
 In cases where geometric models fail to explain the location of the midpoint or the trend in species richness, other explanations need to be explored.
 An example of this can be seen with microbes, which have been shown to exhibit monotonically decreasing diversity when moving from low to high elevations.

 Mountain-mass effect

 The mountain-mass effect (also known as the Massenerhebung effect or mass-elevation effect) was proposed in 1904 by A. de Quarvain.
 This phenomenon recognizes the correlation between mountain mass and the occurrence of physiognomically similar vegetation types; similarity in vegetation type is observed at higher elevations on large mountain masses.
-Furthermore, under a climatically driven mountain–mass effect, there is a “positive linear trend observed in the elevation of highest diversity with mountain height”.
+Furthermore, under a climatically driven mountain–mass effect, there is a "positive linear trend observed in the elevation of highest diversity with mountain height".
 This trend is most evident on isolated mountain peaks.

 Hypotheses

 Area hypothesis

-Another hypothesis that is cited to explain the upper limit of the elevational diversity gradient is the area hypothesis, which states that larger areas are able to support more species.
-As elevation increases, total area decreases; thus, there are more species present at middle elevations than high elevations.
+Another hypothesis that is cited to explain the upper limit of the elevational diversity gradient is the area hypothesis, which states that larger areas can support more species.
+As elevation increases, total area decreases; thus, there are more species present at middle elevations than at high elevations.

 However, this hypothesis does not account for differences between lowland areas and middle elevations, as lowlands tend to have more area than middle elevations and thus would be expected by this hypothesis to have higher species diversity, an assertion that runs counter to the EDG.
 Additionally, the area hypothesis does not take climatic conditions or resource availability into account.

 Rainfall hypothesis

 This hypothesis states that diversity increases with increasing rainfall, however the correlation between rainfall and plant diversity varies from region to region.
 The consistency of rainfall seems to correlate more with species richness than total annual rainfall.
-Species diversity appears to level off when annual rainfall reaches about 4,000mm, however this could be due to sampling limitations.
+Species diversity appears to level off when annual rainfall reaches about 4,000mm, however, this could be due to sampling limitations.
 Rainfall and soil richness affect productivity trends which are also believed to affect diversity.
-A mid elevation peak is usually seen in mean annual rainfall.
+A mid-elevation peak is usually seen in mean annual rainfall.